-H27: If an country has a presidential system, the behavior of heads of state is negatively influenced, and the level of corruption will be higher.
+H26-0: If a country has a presidential system, the behavior of heads of state is negatively influenced, and the level of bureaucratic and political corruption will be higher.

-H28: If an country has a presidential system, the behavior of bureaucrats is negatively influenced, and the level of corruption will be higher.

-H29: If an country has a presidential system, the behavior of politicians is negatively influenced, and the level of corruption will be higher.
+H26-A: A presidential head of state has a higher capacity to abuse public power, which makes it more likely for bureaucrats and politicians to use their network power and reach a successful exchange relationship of corruption with a head of state, thus the level of bureaucratic and political corruption is higher.

 The Quality of the Judicial System Hypothesis

 According to scholars, reform of the judicial system is a slow process (Damania et al., 2004, p.
 364).
 Improving the efficiency takes a lot of investment in infrastructure and also time to implement the desirable changes (Ibid., p.
 368).
 For this reason an inefficient judicial system will be a strong constrained in the ability of government to enforce compliance for its chosen policy, for example policy to inhibit corruptive behavior by politicians or bureaucratic actors (Ibid., p.
 364).
 A high inefficiency of the judicial system means a lower level of the rule of law.
 A higher level of inefficiency of the judicial systems results in a higher level of corruption (Ibid., p.
 365).